Michael Avenatti arrested by Los Angeles police for alleged domestic abuse

 LOS ANGELES — Michael Avenatti, the attorney for porn star Stormy Daniels and one of President Donald Trump's chief antagonists, has been arrested on suspicion of felony domestic abuse, multiple senior law enforcement officials told NBC News on Wednesday.

 Officers in West Los Angeles responded to an incident involving Avenatti, and he was detained in the process of taking an incident report, the sources said.
-He was expected to be booked into a local jail later Wednesday evening.
+He was booked into jail but released on $50,000 bond Wednesday evening.

 The department said it was "an ongoing investigation and we will provide more details as they become available."